Voltaic314/Nature-Poster/README.md

 If the attempt fails, the bot will move on to the next image and initiate the same sequential order of processing filters.

-The script allows for five attempts before the loop of searching through images is stopped.
+The script allows for five attempts before the loop searching through images is stopped.
 This behavior represents a crucial failsafe that ensures the script won't infinitely run in the event Facebook servers experience an ongoing issue.

 Basically it calls Pexels API and searches photos by key terms through a word list in the master spreadsheet.
 It will pick through those search results to make sure they are not NSFW or contain any badwords, and also ones that haven't been posted before.
 Once it finds a photo that meets that criteria, it will post it to FB.
 Once posted to FB, it will log the post to a google sheet so we can keep track of when & what was posted.
 This helps us keep down on duplicate posts.